 三台車 [san dai kuruma] (three-三 classifier-台 cars-車)

-For Japanese, cardinal and ordinal numerals are written out until 10, otherwise (above 10) the output is in digit form.
-Below you can see a cardinal numerals example, note that it also includes a classifier:
+For Japanese, cardinal and ordinal numerals are written out until 12 on the platform, otherwise (above 12) the output is in digit form.
+Below you can see an example with a cardinal numeral, which also includes a classifier: